siv-org/docs.siv.org/content/verifiability/personal-vote.md

 <img src="/images/verification-num-list.png" style={{width: "50%" }} class="ml-5 shadow-lg shadow-sky-900/30 my-7"/>

-## This Check Doesn't Require Any Computation
+## Manual Verification

-This check can be made without requiring any correct computation from your device.
+This is a method of verifying election results that does not require correct computation from your own device.

+"Correct computation" refers to your device accurately processing data.
+In the context of election results, it means that your device accurately records your vote and processes it correctly.
+However, using your own device to verify election results can be vulnerable to malware or other security threats, which may compromise the accuracy of the computation.

-It works with other people's devices, which have little ability to know which vote is yours, which provides additional resistance to malware.
+Instead, manual verification works by double checking with other people's devices or paper printouts.
+Verifying the accuracy of your vote selections on other people’s devices provides additional resistance because both devices would need to be compromised by coordinating malware.
+Additionally, the second device would need to know specifically which vote is yours, which is an additional challenge.

-It also works with paper printouts of the election's votes, which can be made accessible in public locations such as at the Department of Elections, a local library, or brought to voters by people conducting Risk Limiting Audits.
-Although this may appear to require more effort, only a small number of people verifying in this analog way can be used to calibrate the much more accessible digital verification methods.
+Paper printouts of election’s votes can be made accessible in public locations such as at the Department of Elections, a local library, or brought to voters by people conducting Risk Limiting Audits.
+This way voters can check in person with their Verification # if their vote selections are accurately reflected.

+Although using other people's devices or paper printouts may seem more time-consuming, only a small number of people verifying in this analog way can be used to calibrate the more accessible digital verification methods.

 ## Quicker Multi-Device Checks for Malware